35 Employee engagement survey questions for higher productivity

 13. Are your responsibilities clear?

 When assigning tasks and projects, be transparent about expectations.
-In addition, provide clear guidelines when it comes to roles and responsibilities, and what they need to succeed.
+In addition, provide clear guidelines regarding roles and responsibilities and what they need to succeed.

 When work distribution gets complicated, this often results in disengaged employees, siloed teams, and feelings of frustration.
 Avoid this by keeping communication open, brief, and actionable.

-Employee engagement survey questions on your organization’s culture can guide leadership in helping employees feel aligned with the company’s mission, the team’s mission, values, and company culture.
+Employee engagement survey questions on your organization’s culture can guide leadership in helping employees feel aligned with the company’s mission, values, and culture.
 Clear company goals can help keep the team moving in the same direction.

 14. Generally speaking, how would you rate your level of happiness at work?